 - 4.1.
+The draft street trading policy was endorsed by the licensing committee at its meeting on 13 November 2019. - 4.2.
 In accordance with the Local Government (Miscellaneous Provisions Act) 1982, all of the streets in the Borough are proposed to be designated as either "Consent Streets" or "Prohibited Streets".
-This will effectively mean that no trading (unless exempted) may take place without the Council having first issued the appropriate Trading Consent to the trader, on prohibited streets no street trading can take place. - 4.2.
+This will effectively mean that no trading (unless exempted) may take place without the Council having first issued the appropriate Trading Consent to the trader.
+On prohibited streets no street trading can take place. - 4.3.
 The revised draft Street Trading Policy was put out to public consultation on 20 September 2019, seeking comments by 21 October 2019.
-A total of 5 consultation comments were received and a summary is provided in Appendix B. The most significant comments related to the potential negative impact of the policy on locally run markets which have been developed to drive growth and support the retail economy in our town and village centres.
+A total of five consultation comments were received and a summary is provided in Appendix B. The most significant comments related to the potential negative impact of the policy on locally run markets which have been developed to drive growth and support the retail economy in our town and village centres.
 This has been noted and as a result the policy has been amended to specifically exempt markets and events accordingly.

-- 4.3.
+- 4.4.
 The Council currently permits street trading on certain "consented streets" which are mostly situated around Trent Bridge.
-The new policy will enable the Council to control all street trading anywhere in the Borough rather than just on the consented streets.
+The new policy will enable the Council to control street trading anywhere in the Borough.
 It is important to note that the policy does not enable street trading to take place anywhere, the landowner's permission will be required.
 It will also enable the Council to take action against unlicensed pedlars.
-Officers' will be able to refuse any application that cannot meet the requirements of the policy; for example, improved hygiene and environmental standards including the use of single use plastics. - 4.4.
-The policy introduces a requirement for operators to have a DBS (Disclosure, Barring Service) check to ensure that those approved are appropriate to hold a licence.
+Officers' will be able to refuse any application that does not meet the requirements of the policy; for example, improved hygiene and environmental standards including the use of single use plastics given the Council's new environment priority. - 4.5.
+The policy introduces a requirement for operators to have a DBS (Disclosure, Barring Service) check to ensure that those approved are appropriate to hold a licence. - 4.6.
+In accordance with legal requirements a public notice has been advertised setting out the policy.
+No responses have been received.